xtmgah/aaronmck.github.io/_posts/2014-12-29-UGE-tutorial.markdown

 ##### Further Steps

 There's a ton more to read up on.
 You can learn about [job arrays](http://hpc.ucla.edu/hoffman2/computing/job_arrays.php), a way to run multiple linked jobs.
-You can learn more about (interactive jobs)[http://hpc.ucla.edu/hoffman2/computing/sge_qrsh.php].
-There's tons more to take advantage of.
+You can learn more about [interactive nodes](http://hpc.ucla.edu/hoffman2/computing/sge_qrsh.php) and how to specify resources for those.